top of page

 5. Can use current infrastructure due to the low speeds needed for quality sleeper cars.

-So the question becomes, could this new era of sleeper cars be efficient within the south east and if so what would the service look like?
+So the question becomes, could this new era of sleeper cars be efficient within the southeast and if so what would the service look like?

 We would hope to have a bi-directional service, not only for customer travel but for logistics and practical issues of getting trains back to the origin stations.
 An example route would see the train be scheduled to leave its departure station between the hours of 8:00 P.M and 10:00 P.M spend about 11 hours on the tracks and arrive at the destination around 9:00 A.M.
 If we take the OBB model, a steward would be available to bring a lite breakfast before debarkation.
-This schedule would do a few things that would make this service naturally more profitable then current overnight sleepers.
+This schedule would do a few things that would make this service naturally more profitable than current overnight sleepers.
 For starters it would prevent the need for cafe/ diner cars, staff changes and gives plenty of time for rooms to be cleaned between trains.

-In the grand scheme the quality of the trains doesn't matter if the service is unreliable.
+In the grand scheme, the quality of the trains doesn't matter if the service is unreliable.
 Right now sleeper trains aren't designed to be effective in the southeast.
 With most trains departing from New York they arrive in the population centers within the south at inconvenient times.
 Who would want to board a train at 3 am?
 Plus they are forced to stop in every small town along the way.
-To make night trains competitive with the three hour flight (most flights within the south are less than that) they would have to depart from stations in the south and limit stops along the way.
-The shorter distances, constant motion and travel along corridors during reduced travel times (night) should limit delays and keep trains on schedule.
+To make night trains competitive with the three-hour flight (most flights within the south are less than that) they would have to depart from stations in the south and limit stops along the way.
+The shorter distances, constant motion, and travel along corridors during reduced travel times (night) should limit delays and keep trains on schedule.

 The price for future services needs to be competitive with airlines.
-Right now a one bedroom ticket from Richmond VA to Orlando is $1242.
+Right now a one-bedroom ticket from Richmond VA to Orlando is $1242.
 The equivalent distance and cabin on the OBB route Amsterdam to Vienna, is $169.
 This price difference is truly astounding.

-We at the SEPRI think night trains can work in the south east, but there are many hurdles.
+We at the SEPRI think night trains can work in the southeast, but there are many hurdles.
 It is a case of will.
 If enough people want it and demand it we can see a system like this being created.
-Right now the will is not there but with advocacy, determination and persistence we can convince enough to demand high quality passenger rail.
+Right now the will is not there but with advocacy, determination, and persistence we can convince enough to demand high-quality passenger rail.

-110 views0 comments
+123 views0 comments

 bottom of page